 The problem here usually is that you or your fulfillment team does not create shipments – not creating shipments means you are not sending out Shipment Confirmation emails to your customers.

-Once your transactional emails are in good shape be sure to do these 3 Easy Checks to Improve Email Deliverability – 5 mins read
+Once your transactional emails are in good shape, be sure to do these 3 Easy Checks to Improve Email Deliverability – 5-minute read